Michael I of Romania: Statues and monuments

 On 25 October 2012, a large monument to Michael including a large bronze bust was unveiled at King Michael I Square in Bucharest.
 Michael attended and unveiled the statue.

-On 25 October 2021, a statue of Michael was unveiled in the town of Sinaia.
-Bogdan Gheorghiu, Romanian Minister of Culture was in attendance, along with Margareta of Romania, other government representatives, and members of parliament.
+On 25 October 2021, a statue of Michael was unveiled in the town of Sinaia, on the occasion of the centenary of his birth.
+Minister of Culture Bogdan Gheorghiu was in attendance, along with Margareta of Romania, other government representatives, and members of parliament.
 Representatives of the Army also attended.

 Ancestry

-As a great-great-grandson of Queen Victoria, through both of his parents, Michael was a third cousin of Queen Margrethe II of Denmark, King Harald V of Norway, King Juan Carlos I of Spain, King Carl XVI Gustav of Sweden and Queen Elizabeth II of the United Kingdom.
-Through his maternal grandfather, King Constantine I of Greece, Michael was a first cousin of King Constantine II of Greece, Queen Sophia of Spain consort of Juan Carlos I of Spain.
+As a great-great-grandson of Queen Victoria, through both of his parents, Michael was a third cousin of Queen Margrethe II of Denmark, King Harald V of Norway, King Juan Carlos I of Spain, King Carl XVI Gustaf of Sweden and Queen Elizabeth II of the United Kingdom.
+Through his maternal grandfather, King Constantine I of Greece, amongst others Michael was a first cousin of both King Peter II of Yugoslavia and his wife Queen Alexandra, as well as of King Constantine II of Greece and his elder sister Queen Sofía of Spain, consort of King Juan Carlos I.

 In addition to being the claimant to the defunct throne of Romania, he was also a Prince of Hohenzollern-Sigmaringen until 10 May 2011, when he renounced this title.